MIPS/ndk/docs/user/StandaloneToolchains.md

 Selecting Your Sysroot
 ----------------------

-The next thing you need to do is define your sysroot (A sysroot is a directory containing the system headers and libraries for your target).
+The next thing you need to do is define your sysroot.
+A sysroot is a directory containing the system headers and libraries for your target.
 To define the sysroot, you must must know the Android API level you want to target for native support; available native APIs vary by Android API level.